-- compliance with the control protocols provided for in Special Part N Instrumental Processes, "management of monetary and financial flows" process; - define a mechanism for conferring ownership of payment cards that guarantees: - verification that the named person(s) on debit and credit cards associated with the Company's current accounts is consistent with the internal system of proxies and powers of attorney; - the authorisation to request a new debit and credit card is tracked and provided by company figures with the necessary powers; - define an authorisation mechanism for the use of payment cards that guarantees: - the tracking of the delivery of debit or credit cards to a person other than the holder, in such a way that it is possible to identify the holder and user of the payment card at a given time; - the tracking of the return of payment cards at the end of the employment relationship or upon the occurrence of any condition for which the authorisation to use the payment card is no longer valid; - establish an expiry date for the contractual documentation certifying ownership, possession, and authorisation to use payment cards; - carry out an annual survey of active payment cards, their holders and authorised users; - carry out formal and substantial checks on the company's financial flows related to the use of payment cards.
+- comply with the control protocols provided for in Special Section N Instrumental Processes, "management of monetary and financial flows" process; - define a mechanism for granting ownership of payment cards that guarantees: - check that the holders of debit and credit cards associated with the Company's current accounts are consistent with the internal system of proxies; - the authorisation to open a new debit and credit card is tracked and provided by company members entrusted with the necessary powers; - define an authorisation mechanism for the use of payment cards that guarantees: - track the delivery of debit or credit cards to a person other than the holder, in order to be able to identify the owner and user of the payment card at a given time; - track the return of payment cards at the end of the employment relationship or when the conditions for the authorisation to use the payment card are no longer valid; - establish a storage area for the contractual documentation certifying the ownership, possession and authorisation to use payment cards; - carry out an annual survey of active payment cards, their owners and holders; - carry out formal and substantial checks on the Company's cash flows related to the use of payment cards.

-- initiating, collaborating in or causing any conduct that constitutes the offences covered by article 25-octies.1 of the Decree; - initiating, collaborating in or contributing to the cause of acts or conduct that, although not constituting one of the offences covered by article 25-octies.1 of the Decree, could potentially become one; - using, in the performance of their duties, credit or payment cards or any other similar document that enables the withdrawal of cash or purchase of goods or provision of services, or using any other non-cash payment instrument if not being the holder or a person specifically authorised to use it in connection with the company role; - forging or altering the instruments or documents indicated above made available by the Company or otherwise used in the performance of its duties; - possessing, transferring or acquiring the aforementioned instruments or documents of illicit origin, or in any case falsified or altered, as well as payment orders produced with them; - transferring to unauthorised third parties credit or payment cards, or any other similar document that enables the withdrawal of cash or purchase of goods or provision of services, or any other non-cash payment instrument made available by the Company; - altering in any way the functioning of a computer or telematic system of the Company or of third parties, or intervening in any way without authorisation on data, information or programs contained in a computer/telematic system or relevant to it.
+- initiating, collaborating in or causing any conduct that constitutes the offences mentioned above (article 25-octies.1 of the Decree); - initiating, collaborating in or causing any conduct that, although not constituting one of the offences mentioned in article 25-octies.1 of the Decree, could potentially become one. - using credit or payment cards as part of the performance of their duties, or any other similar document that enables the withdrawal of cash or the purchase of goods or the provision of services, or in any case any other non-cash means of payment, without being the holder or without being specifically authorised by the competent company member; - falsifying or altering the tools or documents indicated above made available by the Company or otherwise used as part of the performance of their duties; - holding, transferring or acquiring the aforementioned means or documents of illicit origin or in any case falsified or altered, as well as payment orders produced therewith; - transferring to unauthorised third parties credit or payment cards or any other similar document that enables the withdrawal of cash or the purchase of goods or the provision of services, or in any case any other non-cash means of payment made available by the Company; - altering in any way the operation of an IT or telecommunication system of the Company or of third parties or act without any right on the data, information or programs contained in an IT or telecommunication system or relevant to it.